 Regular school attendance is a necessary part of a student's education.
 Excessive absences impair a student's educational progress, impacts whether the student passes or fails a grade, and may result in court proceedings and/or the loss of driving privileges.
 Students will be considered absent when they miss 50% of their school day.
+Student progression may be impacted by chronic absenteeism.
+Students may have no more than 18 absences or 10% of days enrolled.
 Absences shall be classified and treated as follows: